Track spikes: Types of shoes

 There is considerable variation among track shoes depending on their intended use within the sport of track and field.

-Sprint spikes generally have a very stiff spike plate with the greatest number of spike wells.
+Sprint spikes generally have a very stiff spike plate, and have the greatest number of spike wells.
+Typically 6mm or shorter, sprint spikes are meant to be used for 100 through 400 meter events, as well as hurdles.
 The taper is highest and most rigid in sprint spikes, maximizing the efficiency of energy transfer with each stride.
-Very little heel support is needed because sprinters spend most or all of their time on their toes.
-Sprint spikes may have a zip-up cover instead of or in addition to laces to improve aerodynamics.
-Sprint spikes should fit tightly but they should not be too tight to the point that the runners toes are cramping and they should not be too loose that will result in the runner losing power and speed.
-They should fit tighter than regular athletic shoes yet still comfortable enough to perform in.
+As a result, very little heel support is needed because sprinters spend the majority, if not all of the time, on their toes.
+The spikes are built to fit like a glove around the foot, keeping the runner's foot from slipping around in them.
+Sprinter spikes also have shorter studs than other distances, due to the responsiveness and amount of time spent on the ground.

-Distance shoes have a more flexible spike plate with less taper and fewer spikes.
+Distance shoes differ from normal shoes in how they offer a more flexible spike plate, with less taper and fewer spikes.
 Because of the longer race distances, support through the mid-foot and heel is as important as efficiency with distance spikes.
 This means that distance spikes generally have a softer, more durable sole, particularly through the heel region.
 Although still "glove-like," the fit for distance spikes is generally slightly looser than for sprint spikes, given the longer race duration.
+Distance track spikes usually fit 4-6 spikes in the sole, allowing better traction without increasing risk of injury throughout such strenuous races.
+On the track, distance runners will almost always wear 1/4-inch spikes, because of track regulations and overall comfort.